 Official estimates should be used to understand the positivity rate for a single point in time.
 This is based on the modelled estimate for the latest week and is our best and most stable estimate, used in all previous outputs.
 The modelled estimate is more suited to understanding the recent trend.
 This is because the model is regularly updated to include new test results and smooths the trend over time.
-These modelled estimates can be found in the accompanying datasets.
+These modelled estimates can be found in the COVID-19) Infection Survey datasets.

-The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) and the unweighted sample counts are included in the accompanying datasets.
+The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) and the unweighted sample counts are included in the Coronavirus (COVID-19) Infection Survey datasets.
 These estimates are produced using a different method of weighting to the model and are available for people who wish to compare infection levels over time in this way.
-For more information on our methods and quality surrounding the estimates please see our methods article and Quality and Methodology Information report.
+For more information on our methods and quality surrounding the estimates please see our COVID-19 Infection Survey methods article and Quality and Methodology Information report.